 Is an annuity a good Medicaid Planning technique?

 Under current New Jersey law, purchasing a qualifying Medicaid annuity may be treated as an exempt transfer of assets if properly structured.
-Using an annuity may but may not be a good Medicaid Planning technique.
+Using an annuity may or may not be a good Medicaid Planning technique.

 Is it important to have my legal documents reviewed as part of Medicaid Asset Protection Planning?